 Have you ever wondered about the genuine reason why Kenyatta Day was changed to Mashujaa Day?
 I decided to dig out the real meaning, history, and reasons why Mashujaa (Heroes) day celebrations happen in Kenya, and what this holiday means for the common Mwananchi:

 Mashujaa Day is celebrated on October 20th every year.
 If October 20th falls on a Sunday, the following Monday will be a holiday.
 Mashujaa is Swahili for ‘Heroes’ and as such Mashujaa Day is also known as Heroes’ Day.
-It is a public holiday to honour all Kenyans who have contributed towards the struggle for Kenya’s independence.
+It is a public holiday to honour all Kenyans who have contributed towards the struggle for Kenya’s independence.#MashujaaDay2019: There is a huge disconnect from happened in the to the freedom fighters in their hideouts and reality told today.
+With conflicting stories, what we study in our history is a biased trunk of a much bigger elephant… Click To Tweet

 The Genuine Meaning behind Mashujaa Day and it’s Significance to the common Mwanaichi: